Abbott and Costello Meet the Invisible Man: Production

 Abbott and Costello Meet the Invisible Man was filmed between October 3 and November 6, 1950.
 The characters' surnames "Alexander" and "Francis" are Abbott's and Costello's real middle names.

 The special effects, which depicted invisibility and other optical illusions, were created by Stanley Horsley, son of cinema pioneer David Horsley.
 He also did the special effects for The Invisible Man Returns, The Invisible Woman and Invisible Agent.

 As a reference to the first Invisible Man film, a photo is featured of the serum's inventor, Dr. John "Jack" Griffin, which is actually a picture of Claude Rains, who played the role in Universal's first Invisible Man film in 1933.

 When asked by a reporter whom he has fought in the past, Lou answers, "Chuck Lamont, Bud Grant".
 The film's director and screenwriter, respectively, are Charles Lamont and John Grant.

 Release

 The film had a preview screening at The Fox theater in St. Louis, Missouri, on March 9, 1951.
 The film saw release on Wednesday, March 14.

 Home media

 This film has been released several times on DVD.
 First on The Best of Abbott and Costello Volume Three, on August 3, 2004, on October 28, 2008, as part of Abbott and Costello: The Complete Universal Pictures Collection, and in 2015 in the Abbott and Costello Meet the Monsters Collection.
 Later, the film was included in the 3-disc The Invisible Man: The Complete Legacy Collection and the 21-disc Universal Classic Monsters: Complete 30-Film Collection, both released on September 2, 2014.
 It was released on Blu-ray on August 28, 2018.

-Shown on the MeTV show Svengoolie on Dec 24, 2022.